-- 4. If you are prompted for a password, press the arrow buttons to enter a six digit password.
-See "Utilizing the password function" on page 28 for details. - 5.
+- If you are prompted for a password, press the arrow buttons to enter a six digit password.
+See "Utilizing the password function" on page 24 for details. - 5.
 Switch all of the connected equipment on. - 6.
 The projector will start to search for input signals.
-The current input source being scanned displays in the upper left corner of the screen.
+The current input source being scanned displays on the screen.
 If the projector doesn't detect a valid signal, the 'No Signal' message will continue displaying until an input source signal is found.

 You can also press SOURCE on the projector or remote control to select your desired input signal.
-See "Switching input signal" on page 31 for details.
+See "Switching input signal" on page 27 for details.